grzesiek-galezowski/tdd-ebook/manuscript/320_Test_Driving_Factories_retrospective.md

 ## Value object creation

 Value objects are typically created using factory methods.
-Depending on whether the constructor of such value object is public or not, we can accomodate these factory methods differently in our Specification.
+Depending on whether the constructor of such value object is public or not, we can accommodate these factory methods differently in our Specification.

 When a public constructor is available, we can state the expected equality of an object created using a factory method to another object created using the constructor: